 - Use technology to keep you focused.
 One patient of mine created a text alarm on his laptop; it scrolled across the screen every 15 minutes and read “Are you doing what you’re supposed to be doing?”
 Another patient set her phone alarm to beep at 20-minute intervals in the early afternoon, when she knew her medication was likely to be wearing off.
 How can you use technology to keep you motivated and on track?

 Finally, be patient.
 It isn’t possible to will oneself out of ADHD, but with support and persistence, it can be well-managed.
 Just look at Modern Manners Guy, Richie Frieman.
-He struggled with ADHD his entire childhood, and now he's got a book coming out!
+He struggled with ADHD his entire childhood, and now he's published a bestselling book!

 Thanks for reading and for your, well…attention!